 On May 30, 2018, the Company entered into an exclusive license agreement (the "ISMMS License Agreement") and, on March 7, 2019, a sponsored research agreement (the "ISMMS SRA") with Mount Sinai.
 Under the terms of the ISMMS License Agreement, ISMMS granted the Company (i) an exclusive, sublicensable license to use certain patent rights covering specific inventions concerning the utilization of biomarkers guided artificial intelligence techniques for detecting kidney functional decline (the "ISMMS Technology"), (ii) a non-exclusive license under unregistered licensed copyrights and licensed know-how and (iii) an exclusive option to obtain licensed technology conceived after May 30, 2018.
 The Company is obligated to pay Mount Sinai \$1.5 million and \$7.5 million in commercial milestone payments upon achieving worldwide net sales of KidneyIntelX of \$50.0 million and \$300.0 million, respectively.
 The Company is also obligated to pay Mount Sinai a 4% to 5% royalty on net sales of KidneyIntelX, subject to customary reductions.
 Royalties are payable on a product-by-product basis from first commercial sale of such product until the later of (1) expiration of the last valid claim of a licensed patent covering such product or (2) on a country-by-country basis, 12 years from first commercial sale of such product in such country.
 Moreover, the Company is obligated to pay Mount Sinai between 15% and 25% of any consideration received from a sublicensee.
-Furthermore, the Company agreed to carry out and fund a clinical utility study for KidneyIntelX at a cost to be determined upon approval of the study protocol by the Institutional Review Board.
+Furthermore, the Company agreed to carry out and fund a clinical utility study for KidneyIntelX at an estimated cost of \$0.7 million upon approval of the study protocol by the Institutional Review Board.

 As part of the ISMMS SRA, the Company has agreed to fund several research projects to further develop the ISMMS Technology.
-The Company incurred approximately \$0.3 million and \$0.1 million in research and development expenses under the ISMMS SRA for the three months ended December 31, 2020 and 2019, respectively.
-The Company incurred \$0.3 million and \$0.2 million related to the ISMMS SRA for the six months ended December 31, 2020 and 2019, respectively.
+The Company incurred approximately \$30,000 and \$6,000 in research and development expenses under the ISMMS SRA for the three months ended March 31, 2021 and 2020, respectively.
+The Company incurred \$0.3 million and \$0.2 million related to the ISMMS SRA for the nine months ended March 31, 2021 and 2020, respectively.